ESG Topics A-Z

 Reduce the plastic that we use

-Reducing plastic packaging supports our climate ambition and decreases the absolute amount of plastic we put on the market.
-We estimate that our efforts to reduce packaging could eliminate more than 400,000 metric tons of virgin material by 2030.
-In pursuit of this goal, we are designing packaging to minimize the use of materials; switching to alternative, environmentally friendly materials and working to reinvent packaging to reduce the need for single use plastics through reusable or low/no package models.
-For example, to reduce plastics across primary, secondary and tertiary packaging, we have made progress in light-weighting our bottles, reducing thickness of our films and reducing shipping and other packaging materials.
+Reducing plastic packaging supports our climate ambition by decreasing the amount of virgin, fossil-fuel based plastic we put on the market.
+We estimate that our efforts to reduce packaging could eliminate 400,000 metric tons of virgin plastic material by 2030.
+To reduce plastics across primary, secondary and tertiary packaging, we have made progress in light-weighting our bottles, reducing thickness of our films and reducing shipping and other packaging materials.
 Our R&D teams are developing new technology to pre-settle our snacks products in order to use a smaller bag for the same amount of product, further reducing our use of plastic.

 Recycle: support a circular economy for plastic

 Throughout all of these efforts, we are striving to promote a safe and inclusive waste management system for those working informally in the sector.
-The informal recycling economy exists across the globe, filling the gap where recycling options are lacking.
-Informal sector workers often operate in unsafe conditions, without employment benefits accorded to those in formal employment, and experience income disparity.
+The informal waste sector exists across the globe, filling the gap where formal collection and recycling systems are lacking.
+Informal sector workers, including waste pickers, often operate in unsafe conditions, without employment benefits accorded to those in formal employment, and experience income disparity.
 That is why PepsiCo has signed onto the Fair Circularity Initiative to create a just transition to a circular economy.

 Reinvent: improve the packaging and plastic that we use